4. Installing additional software#

 (myenv) $

-6. We recommend to always upgrade pip to the latest version:
+6. We recommend to upgrade pip to the latest version:

 (myenv) $ python -m pip install pip --upgrade

-7. Now we can install additional Python packages, or different versions of available packages, in the the virtual environment.
+7. Now we can install additional Python packages, or different versions of available packages, inside this virtual environment:

 Example command to install a version of the requests package that is different from the version included in the Python module#